Engine Running Like New

 Mobil 1 provides high-performance lubricant products for many motorsports teams around the world.
 In addition to this, we also provide trackside support from our expert engineers helping to improve reliability and reduce the risk of cars not finishing races.

-Mike Frost, one of our racing engineers, is present at every Grand Prix race, and is a key member of the McLaren-Honda team.
-The ExxonMobil Analytical Centre he uses provides the team with near real-time information on the health and condition of the engine, gearbox and hydraulics.
+Mike Frost, one of ExxonMobil racing engineers, is present at every Grand Prix race, and is a key member of the McLaren-Honda team.
+The ExxonMobil Products Technology Laboratory he uses provides the team with near real-time information on the health and condition of the engine, gearbox and hydraulics.
 This trackside laboratory includes a spark emissions spectrometer, which is used to measure the particles in the engine oil, the gear oil and the hydraulic oil.
-When the car comes back into the garage after every track session, a sample of the engine oil is taken and tested on the spot helping to diagnose problems early.
+When the car comes back into the garage after every track session, a sample of the engine oil is taken and tested on the spot helping to diagnose any problems early.

 The oil analysis testing can detect a very fine distribution of wear metals and contaminants, including lead, indium, copper, tin and iron, which can be as small as one tenth the width of a human hair.
 Within a matter of minutes the samples are taken, analysis is made and we are able to report to the team with information to diagnose a problem such as a bearing breaking down or excessive gear wear.
 It gives the team a chance to put a defensive strategy in place avoiding the severe penalties for changing engines or gearboxes during a race weekend and increases the reliability of the cars ability to finish races.